Codecademy/docs/content/python/concepts/tuples/tuples.md

 ---
-Title: 'Tuples'
+Title: "Tuples"
-Description: 'A tuple is a data structure used to store an ordered and immutable collection of objects.'
+Description: "A tuple is a data structure used to store an ordered and immutable collection of objects."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Collections'
+  - "Collections"
-  - 'Tuples'
+  - "Tuples"
-  - 'Lists'
+  - "Lists"
-  - 'Data Types'
+  - "Data Types"
-  - 'Data Structures'
+  - "Data Structures"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 A **tuple** is a data structure of comma-separated values.
 Unlike [dictionaries](https://www.codecademy.com/resources/docs/python/dictionaries), which are unordered and mutable, tuples are immutable and their elements are ordered by insertion (similar to [lists](https://www.codecademy.com/resources/docs/python/lists).
 Tuple elements can be of different [data types](https://www.codecademy.com/resources/docs/python/data-types).